Coronavirus Impacts New Console Production and Rollout

 The production of many electronics products and parts occurs in China.
 Even outside of China, other areas in which digital technology is produced are in hot zones for the Coronavirus outbreak.
 Throughout Southeast Asia and China, many factories in which video games and computer technology and parts are a part of a vital supply chain for the industry’s production.
 There are more pressing matters at hand right now, including social distancing and self-quarantining of those showing symptoms.
 Still, it’s curious to see how the Coronavirus impacts new console production.

 Overall, there are no delays announced for the Holiday 2020 release of the PS5 and Xbox Series X. In short, it’s unlikely anyone has a clear idea of how far-reaching the Coronavirus will be.
 The chances of delays to everything from console releases to game release delays are more than likely.
-Already, many movie release postponements made news as people likely avoid spaces like theaters.
+Already, many movie releases have been postponed because of the coronavirus as people will likely avoid spaces like theaters.

 Do Sony and Microsoft Expect Delays?